-The most common types of metadata are Open Graph and Schema.org, but you can check on Pinterest to see all the available formats.
+The most common types of metadata are Open Graph and Schema.org, but you can check Pinterest to see all the available formats.
 If you add metadata for multiple forms of Rich Pins on your page, they will appear in order of priority.
-The priority hierarchy goes app, product, recipe, and article Pins.
+The priority hierarchy is as follows; app, product, recipe, and article Pins.

 Apply for Rich Pins

 The Pins must be verified before they can show up on Pinterest.
 Pick a page on your website that’s had metadata added to it, then make sure everything is correct and in order.
 After that, enter the URL in Pinterest’s validator.
-Correct any issues that the validator detects, then pick one of three options to indicate how the pages had been marked.
-The three types are HTML for Open Graph and Schema.org metadata, oEmbed, or Shopify.
+Correct any issues that the validator detects, then pick one of three options to indicate how the pages will be marked.
+The three options for marking are HTML for Open Graph and Schema.org metadata, oEmbed, or Shopify.